mienaikoe/ziyu/Lore/Plot.md

 - Penyi and Liffa are in intense pain whenever they're near each other. the first bombs go off at L1 and Liffa screams in agony.

+interlogue: The obscura track the signal of the Ziyu tree.
+It had seen a sudden significant reduction, and the obscura had to stop it.

 ### Part 4 I guess?
 "The